-It’s worth noting as well that Hosted CTFd instances do not need to use our challenge deployment infrastructure.
-If you have very specific requirements, you’re free to run your application on seperate servers.
+It's worth noting as well that Hosted CTFd instances are not required to use our challenge deployment infrastructure.
+If you have very specific requirements, you're free to run your application on seperate servers.
 For example those provided by DigitalOcean, Amazon Web Services, Google Cloud Platform, or Microsoft Azure.

-- Give your service a title in lowercase only and click the “Create” button
+Give your service a title (alphanumeric and dashes only) and click the Create button.

-- After building the docker image, run the commands listed on the service page
+After building the docker image, open your terminal and run the commands listed on the service page.

 <username>@<subdomain.ctfd.io>and account password.